conumey/icewind-tales/Larry's Folk/Sessions/Session 33 - Ice (Giant, Mammoth, Troll).md

 - The mammoth is killed by [[Jory Namaceam]].
 - A bit more travelling.
 - 4:30pm
 - The gang make camp, and have a long rest.
-The #Kobolds keep watch, along with a #Boar summoned by [[Jory Namaceam]].
+The #Kobold keep watch, along with a #Boar summoned by [[Jory Namaceam]].
 - 12:30am 17th Hammer
 - The gang reach the boat in the ice.
 - An #Ice-Troll is living in the boat, it attacks.
 It is the one that kills [[Haberdash]].